cloyne/network/unifi/README.md

 	option device   radio1
 	option network  lan
 	option mode     ap
-	option ssid     Cloyne
+	option ssid     BSCSlow
 	option encryption 'psk2'
 	option key	'XXX'
 ```

 Edit the `/etc/config/wireless` and set the WiFi password.
+You may also want to change the broadcast channels, see the Cloyne network diagram for a map of which access points broadcast on which channels.

 Create `/etc/hotplug.d/iface/30-bitrates` by doing: